pyommer/recolor/README.md

 	output image clearly visible in detail to a viewer with the selected color deficiency.

-    For more detail see the Final Report at the following link: https://github.com/pyommer/recolor/blob/master/recolor.pdf.

-    Example images are included in the Results Section of the Final Report.
+    For more detail see the Final Report at the following link, example images are included in the Results Section. https://github.com/pyommer/recolor/blob/master/recolor.pdf.

 Compile: